The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Is Woodland Park, Colorado a good place to live?

 For many the answer is yes, Woodland Park, Colorado is a good place to live!
-It is listed as #40 in the best places to retire in Colorado due to the rural setting, job market, outdoor activities, and secluded mountain lifestyle.
+It is listed as one of the best places to retire in Colorado due to the rural setting, job market, outdoor activities, and secluded mountain lifestyle.

 Residents have access to some amazing local restaurants and very few chains, giving the town an authentic mountain feel.
 The community is very close, but not too close with privacy available.